 Mean score of companies in the Health Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Peabody reported total carbon emissions of approximately 19445000 kg CO2e for Scope 1, 10234000 kg CO2e for Scope 2, and 187838000 kg CO2e for Scope 3 emissions.
-This reflects a slight increase in Scope 1 emissions from 17495000 kg CO2e in 2023, while Scope 2 emissions decreased from 8402000 kg CO2e.
+This reflects a slight increase in Scope 1 emissions from 17495000 kg CO2e in 2023, while Scope 2 emissions rose from 8402000 kg CO2e.
 Scope 3 emissions also saw a marginal increase from 185562000 kg CO2e in the previous year.
-Peabody's emissions data indicates a commitment to transparency, with disclosures across all three scopes of emissions.
-However, there are currently no specific reduction targets or initiatives outlined in their reports, nor are there any commitments to industry-standard frameworks such as the Science Based Targets initiative (SBTi).
-The organisation's emissions data is not cascaded from a parent company, indicating that these figures are independently reported.
-Peabody continues to focus on its sustainability efforts, although further details on specific reduction initiatives or climate pledges are not available at this time.
+Peabody's emissions data is not cascaded from any parent organization, indicating that these figures are independently reported.
+The company has not set specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges, which suggests a lack of formal commitments to reduce emissions at this time.
+Overall, Peabody's emissions profile highlights the significant impact of Scope 3 emissions, which account for the majority of their carbon footprint, underscoring the importance of addressing upstream and downstream activities in their climate strategy.

 Access structured emissions data, company-specific emission factors, and source documents